Cat-sushi/fmscreen_flutter/README.md

 - "DB Ver.", database version, means the Date/Time when the database from Denial Lists is created.
   The difference of database version donesn't necesarilly mean some of Denial Lists are modifined.
 - "Server ID" is just for your information.
 This is the thread (Dart Isolate) ID in the server.
-- "Exact" is checked when the input string is embraced with double-quates.
-- "Fallen Back" is cheked when some termes of preprocessed are removed for some peformance reasons, in some very rare cases.
 - "Message" is the message from the server.
 It's just for your information.
 - The left pain contains the best matched name of each detected item of Denial Lists, with matching score and the code of list.